 Though there’s nothing wrong with having an intimate event with a few very close friends, it’s not a party if you’re home alone roasting your hot dog over a candle.

 Invite some people.
 If you think your place is too small, it isn’t.
 If you don’t have all the things above for a great party, just fudge it like we did.

-With these eight tips in mind, you’re sure to throw the perfect BBQ for 4th of July in Switzerland, or wherever you happen to be!
+If you just keep these eight tips in mind, you’re sure to throw the perfect party to celebrate an American 4th of July in Switzerland.

 More Expat Blog Posts in Switzerland